prentissw/obsidian-charted-roots/docs/planning/chronological-story-mapping.md

 - [ ] Timeline tab appears in Control Center
 - [ ] Events can be filtered by type, person, date range
 - [ ] Statistics show event distribution

+Phase 7 is complete when:
+- [ ] "Export to Canvas" generates positioned event nodes
+- [ ] `before`/`after` relationships render as edges
+- [ ] Excalidraw export available (when plugin installed)
+- [ ] Color-coding by event type or period working

 ---